darksys0x/Notes-App/README.md

 # Notes-App

-### Notes-App that was developing by NodeJs platform, which has a multi function as handle and preform to create a short text notes, remove notes and list dealy notes through the commandLine terminal or powerShell commands.
+###Notes-App that was developed by NodeJs platform, which has a multi function as handle and preform to create a short text notes, remove notes and list daily notes through the command line terminal or PowerShell.

 <p align="center">